 Stroopwafels are a Dutch treat related to the American Waffle.
 This style and recipe creates more of a biscuit than pancake style treat.
-Watch this recipe being made in the Allrecipes Stroopwafels Video.

 Making stroopwafels does require a special shallow waffle iron, as regular waffle irons will produce waffles too thick for this purpose.
 Try finding a stroopwafel iron, if possible, or improvise with either a pizzelle iron or waffle ice cream cone iron.

 Try honey - then they will be honingwafels, also typically Dutch - 29 Nov 2014 (Review from Allrecipes UK & Ireland)